With a focus on personal and corporate development, these pages will host some of the latest research and thinking from the broad field of Psychology.

 Unmasking Behaviour:

-Organisations are facing structural transformations — accelerating knowledge work, globalisation, virtual working, and de-layering — that have outpaced management practice, creating complex, high-demand environments in which teams struggle to perform.
-At the same time, a century and a half of accumulated research on personality and team behaviour sits largely unused in the gap between academic knowledge and organisational application.
-This article bridges that gap.
-Drawing on the Five-Factor Model (FFM), Trait Activation and Trait Interaction theory, and the growing literature on Dark Personality Traits in professional settings, it examines the hidden personality dynamics that determine whether individuals and teams flourish or fail—and what organisations can do about it.
+Organisations face structural transformations that have outpaced management practice.
+Meanwhile, a century of research on personality and team behaviour sits largely unused.
+Drawing on the Five-Factor Model, Trait Activation and Trait Interaction theory, and the growing literature on dark personality, this article examines the hidden dynamics that determine whether individuals and teams flourish or fail, and what organisations can do about it.

 Breaking the Mould:

-Most organisations want their people to be more authentic, more empathetic, and more socially skilled.
-Most people, it turns out, want exactly the same things for themselves.
-Research consistently shows that the majority of individuals actively wish to develop their personality-related behaviours [1–5], aspire to be more socially desirable [6–9], and report greater well-being when given situational conditions that support higher-order trait expression [7,10–13].
-Yet employee engagement globally sits at around 15%.
-This article examines the paradox: why do organisations and their people want the same things, yet produce outcomes that are so consistently at odds with those ambitions?
-The answer lies in a fundamental misalignment between how organisations design and implement culture and what psychology tells us about how personality, authenticity, and motivation actually work.
+Most organisations want their people to be more authentic and socially skilled, and most people want the same.
+Research shows the majority wish to develop personality-related behaviours and report greater well-being when conditions support trait expression.
+Yet global engagement sits at around 15%.
+This article examines the paradox: why do shared ambitions produce opposed outcomes?
+The answer lies in a misalignment between how organisations implement culture and how motivation actually works.

 Disengaged and Demoralised:

-With employee engagement at about 16% for a decade, we need to acknowledge that organisational culture—implemented through ineffective operating models—is a primary driver of the demotivation affecting 85% of the global workforce.
-Drawing on research from occupational psychology, this article examines why well-intentioned culture strategies so frequently generate inauthenticity and emotional dissonance: two related phenomena with well-documented consequences, including demotivation, disengagement, productivity loss, psychological distress, burnout, and voluntary turnover.
-The article concludes with practical, evidence-based recommendations for leaders and HR practitioners seeking to reverse this trend.
+With engagement at roughly 16% for a decade, organisational culture implemented through ineffective operating models is a primary driver of demotivation affecting 85% of the global workforce.
+Drawing on occupational psychology, this article examines why well-intentioned culture strategies so frequently generate inauthenticity and emotional dissonance, with consequences including disengagement, burnout and voluntary turnover.
+It concludes with evidence-based recommendations for practitioners.

 Authenticity, Empathy and Organisational Culture:

-This article examines the paradoxes and dilemmas that arise when organisational culture constrains employee behaviour in ways inconsistent with individuals' psychological makeup.
-Drawing on a substantial body of organisational psychology research, it argues that current mainstream approaches to culture-building, soft skills development, and people strategy frequently produce outcomes that are directly counter to their stated intent.
-Two specific constructs — Authenticity and Empathy — are examined in depth as illustrative cases.
-The article concludes with evidence-based recommendations for practitioners seeking to reduce dissonance, improve well-being, and deliver sustainable organisational performance.
+This article examines the paradoxes that arise when organisational culture constrains behaviour in ways inconsistent with individuals' psychological makeup.
+Drawing on organisational psychology, it argues that mainstream approaches to culture-building frequently produce outcomes counter to their stated intent.
+Authenticity and empathy are examined as illustrative cases.
+It concludes with recommendations for reducing dissonance, improving well-being and delivering sustainable performance.